omidraha/score/README.md

 About
 =====
-This is a GitHub Score Application to rank repositories based on forks and starts.
+This is a GitHub Score Application to rank repositories based on forks and stars.

 More info (Issues):